Reviews You Can Rely On

 Credit: Amber King

-Of all the models tested, the Platypus Hoser is the lightest and most packable design we've come across, although the marginally heavier HydraPack Shape-Shift is actually our favorite lightweight model.
-The Platypus Hoser is a lighter bladder that can roll up into the palm of your hand.
+Of all the models tested, the Platypus Hoser is the lightest and most packable design we've come across.
+The Platypus Hoser is a lightweight bladder that can be rolled up into the palm of your hand.
 It's a great option for small packs, where you might need to store an extra bladder as a backup, for example, on a long trip.
-That said, we prefer the HydraPack Shape-Shift for longer ultralight adventures because it's a better design overall.
-The bite valve locks and doesn't drip, like the Platypus Hoser, and the HydraPack ShapeShift doesn't swish and move as much because it has a stability element integrated to compartmentalize the water.
-The HydraPak ShapeShift also fits better into smaller packs thanks to its narrow width and profile.
-Overall, while the Platypus Hoser is the lightest and most packable, the HydrapPack ShapeShift is our preferred choice for longer adventures.
+We also loved the Hydrapak Contour, which weighs only 5.4 ounces in the 3-liter size.

 Credit: Amber King